emwap/signature-paper/paper.md

 - A fixed mapping is too restrictive
   -->

-The Feldspar language [@FeldsparMemocode; @FeldsparIFL2010] is an embedded domain specific language written in Haskell.
+The Feldspar language [@axelsson2010feldspar; @axelsson2010design] is an embedded domain specific language written in Haskell.
 The purpose of Feldspar is to implement high-performance software, especially in the domain of signal processing in embedded systems [@persson2014towards].

 Feldspar comes with an optimizing compiler that translates Feldspar expressions into C99 code.